Rajukrsna/DhyanAI/README.md

   - MongoDB (NoSQL) hosted on AWS for secure and scalable data storage.
 - **AI Model**:
   - **Cohere AI model**: Used for health symptom analysis and personalized recommendations.
+  - **Stability Diffusion AI model**:Used for Generating the yoga pose the user desires.
   - **AWS Bedrock**: for accessing the foundation models that AWS offers.
 - **Lambda Functions**:
   - AWS Lambda handles serverless execution of tasks like data processing and user request handling in the backend.